bootchk/sleepSyncAgent/README.md

 Building
--
+=

 Different Eclipse build configurations:

     - Debug: builds and links for the host architecture with stubs for platform libs.
-    - Archive: builds static lib for ARM M4 architecture leaving undefined references to platform libs
+    - ArchiveArmM4: builds static lib for ARM M4 architecture leaving undefined references to platform libs
     - ArchiveArmM0: " for M0

-CFLAGS for M0  -mthumb -mcpu=cortex-m0 -mabi=aapcs -mfloat-abi=soft
+CFLAGS are defined in the configurations, e.g. for M0  -mthumb -mcpu=cortex-m0 -mabi=aapcs -mfloat-abi=soft  These must match the app that you are linking to.

+Platforms
+-

+Platforms could be:

+	- stubs for platform (compile only)
+	- wireless network simulator (FUTURE)
+	- RTOS and wireless stack on target chip

+		- a Bluetooth stack with Broadcaster/Observer roles to implement a UDP like protocol, without connections (TI CC2650, FUTURE)
+		- a raw wireless protocol stack (Nordic nRF52)

 Debug configuration
+-

 In config.h, comment out the define SYNC_AGENT_IS_LIBRARY.
 Then stubs for the platform are compiled and linked in.

-ProjectProperties>C/C++Builder>Settings>BuildArtifact>ArtifactType: Executable
+In this configuration, ProjectProperties>C/C++Builder>Settings>BuildArtifact>ArtifactType  is *Executable*.

 Archive configuration
+-

+In config.h, define SYNC_AGENT_IS_LIBRARY   Then platform stubs are excluded from the build by #ifdefs, and the library depends on implementation in the app project of the platform API's.

 ProjectProperties>C/C++Builder>Settings>Build Artifact>ArtifactType: Static library
 ProjectProperties>C/C++Builder>Settings>Tool Chain>  compiler flags for ARM

-In config.h, define SYNC_AGENT_IS_LIBRARY   Then platform stubs are excluded from the build by #ifdefs, and the library depends on implementation in the app project of the platform API's.
+Note that platform/platform.h currently has hard-coded paths to headers for the app's implementation of the platform.

 Linking with app
 -

     Copy the archive to the app project.
-    Implement the API defined by platformAbstractionForSync.h
+    Implement the API defined by platform/platform.h
     In the app's main, instantiate a SleepSyncAgent and call its loopOnEvents() method.
-See main.cpp Implement a work thread reading to and writing to work queues.
-    Build app project with same CFLAGS for ARM ISA.
+See main.cpp Implement a work thread reading to and writing to work queues (FUTURE) Build app project with same CFLAGS for ARM ISA.